dequelabs/axe-devtools-android-sample-app/README.md

 }
 ```

+Once you add the API Key, you can run the app.
+The app is ready to go for accessibility testing by tapping on the floating action button to kick off a scan at any point you'd like. <!-- Insert documentation link once new docs are updated -->.

-Once you have a working API Key installed, you can run the app with manual testing FAB or run the `ExampleEndToEndAccessibilityTest` Espresso test manually, or through automated services such as SauceLabs.
+You can also see accessibility testing in action through the  `ExampleEndToEndAccessibilityTest` Espresso.
+You can kick it off manually, or through an automated service such as Sauce Labs.

 ## SauceLabs

-If you have account with Saucelabs, you can run automated test with this app by using our prewritten SauceLabs configuration file `.sauce/config.yml` on this repository and follow the steps below:
+If you have an account with Sauce Labs, you can run the automated tests of this application by using our prewritten Sauce Labs configuration file `.sauce/config.yml`.
+Follow the steps below to get started:

 1. Install saucectl command-line interface.
 [See Using the saucectl CLI](https://docs.saucelabs.com/dev/cli/saucectl/)